 What expenses am I responsible for?

-You will be responsible for the following expenses – transport to and from the recruitment centre, providing your own bike, personal kit, evening meals, personal expenses and parts for cycle repairs.
+You will be responsible for the following expenses – transport to and from the recruitment centre, providing your own bike, personal kit, evening meals (excluding the Saturday evening celebration meal), personal expenses and parts for cycle repairs.
 We ask each rider to bring 4 inner tubes.

 What about a cycle helmet?